MartinPaulEve/CaSSius/README.md

 1. Ensure that you have all of the requirements in requirements.txt installed and are using Python 3.
 2. Install Google Chrome in order to generate the PDF.
+3. Copy CaSSius.css to the directory with your input files and modify as appropriate.
-3. Run src/cassius.py specifying the input XML and the desired output PDF file.
+4. Run src/cassius.py from within that directory, specifying the input XML and the desired output PDF file.

 # Troubleshooting
 If something isn't working, please try with the --debug option.
 Furthermore, please verify the JATS structure against the provided samples.